feugy/brick-print/README.md

 # TODO

+- fix: drag to a different sticker
 - keyboard navigation in search results
-- drag part to empty sticker

 # v0 Chat